 Exercise can be very beneficial for managing pain, but should be carefully tailored to the individual patient.
 Light walking, physical rehabilitation exercises, foraging activities, and swimming or other types of aquatic exercise may be recommended.
 Exercise will improve joint health, help maintain good body condition, and provide environmental enrichment for your pet.

 We recommend Welactin for dogs and cats.
 However, over-the-counter formulations of fish oils may also be used for dogs.
-If you choose an over-the-counter brand, it is very important to avoid products that contain added ingredients such as essential oils or Vitamins A, D, or E.
+If you choose an over-the-counter brand, it is very important to avoid products that contain added ingredients such as Vitamins A, D, or E.

 Most pets tolerate these medications well, but there is the potential for side effects in any individual.
 The most common side effects are associated with the gastrointestinal tract (vomiting, diarrhea, gastrointestinal ulceration), kidneys, and liver.
 Cats are more sensitive and these medications should be used with extreme caution.
 Birds and small mammals tolerate Metacam well.
 Blood monitoring should be performed on all pets receiving these medications long term.
 Do not use these medications with other NSAIDs or with glucocorticoids/steroid medications.

 - Galliprant: Galliprant (grapiprant) is the newest anti-inflammatory medication on the market.
 While it is an NSAID, it was developed to specifically target the prostglandin EP4 receptor, reducing inflammation in the joints with minimal actions on the other prostaglandin receptors in the body.
 This allows us to specifically manage joint pain and inflammation while significantly reducing the gastrointestinal, kidney, and liver side effects.